AMDB900/Khan-Rubix-A-Private-Key-Encryption-Project-234Project/README.md

 The instructions provided currently only work on Windows and was tested on Windows 10/11.
 ## Executable Installation <a name="executable-installation"></a>
 The windows executable is provided as Khan-Rubix Encryptor.exe. \
-Download that file or the project as zip.
+Download that file or the project as zip. \
+The executable only works on Windows and was tested using Windows 10/11.
+For Mac, please refer to [Project Usage](#project-usage)
 ## Project Usage <a name="project-usage"></a>

 ### Steps